-In 2011 no financing was provided.
-In 2010 the volume of services amounted to AMD 11.8 million in 2011, of which AMD 4.4 million was provided by the RoA Ministry of Health, AMD 2.5 million from the private sector (AMD 1.8 million by non-commercial organizations and AMD 0.7 million by private/public partnership organizations), AMD 4.9 million was provided as Grants and technical assistance from the Rest of the World.
+The volume of services amounted to AMD 11.8 million in 2010, of which AMD 4.4 million was provided by the RoA Ministry of Health, AMD 2.5 million from the private sector (AMD 1.8 million by non-commercial organizations and AMD 0.7 million by private/public partnership organizations), AMD 4.9 million was provided as Grants and technical assistance from the Rest of the World.
 In 2009 the payments made for this group of functions amounted to AMD 296 million, including funding by the RoA Ministry of Labor and Social Issues in an amount of AMD 274.4 million (AMD 51.3 million), which was paid for Nursing long-term services provided in inpatient day-care conditions and funding by the Rest of the World in an amount of AMD 21.5 million for Nursing long-term services provided in inpatient conditions.
 In 2007 the payments were made by the non-commercial agent of private sector in an amount of AMD 5.1 million for Residential nursing long-term services.
 For the year 2006 information for provided services, as well as for its financing is not recorded.
+The distribution of expenditures and absence of opportunities for division and clarification of the data sources for this category is the main obstacle in receiving a complete data with dynamic lines of the years.
+After all, the significant reason is the absence of the "institute" or mechanism in present health system.